MyLegGuy/MangaDownloader-Vita/README.md

 6. Press "done."
 7. Wait for download to finish.

 Refer to the digital manual for more information.
-(Can be accessed from the LiveArea.)
+It can be accessed from the LiveArea.

 **Downloads are saved to ux0:data/LUAMANGAS/Manga/.**